cmeza432/movie_recommender/README.md

 ![Simple Naive Bayes](https://www.geeksforgeeks.org/wp-content/ql-cache/quicklatex.com-8171c1fe2cbd3ed62bc3f40d682c0512_l3.svg)

 By calculating the value of the words inputted and each genre would give me an array of values of length = (# of genres).
 Then I would simply just return the highest value of this array and that index would be the genre that it would classify it with.

+## Image Caption
+The Image Captioning feature will prompt the user for an image to process, then will generate a caption to search for depending on the image given.
+No posters will be used but only screenshots for better accuracy.
+The MS-COCO dataset will be used for this feature and the IMDB reviews for the search once caption is generated.

+Once MS-COCO is downloaded and you have python flask installed (If not then follow instruction at the top of the page) we will preprocess the images using inceptionV3.
+This is done by reducing the image then normalizing the image so they all have values between -1 and 1.
+Next will be creating a tf model that will be a 8 x 8 x 2048 sized matrix.
+This will then be cashed along with the preprocess step of the inceptionV3.

+Next step will be to do preprocess and tokenizing all the captions.
+First we will get all unique words, then limit the words to the top 5k words to limit the size of memory.
+Once that is done then we create a word to index, and index to word mappings.

+We will then create a training dataset that will be cashed, this will be done by getting the TF of the unique words.
+Once this is done we will squash the shape of the InceptionV3 model from 8x8x2048 to 64x2048.
+Then it will pass through a CNN encoder and then the RNN will predict the next word.
+For the training, we will extract stored files and then pass those through these ecoders.
+The decoder will then return prediction which will then calculate the loss.
+The last step is to calculate gradients and use backpropagation on the optimizer.

+Once the training is done, we can now use images and apply the training to best predict the caption.